Take back the night

 It can feel peaceful, but also a bit strange, like everyone quietly agreed to disappear at the same time.

-And honestly, I don’t even live there anymore.
+Even though I don’t technically live there anymore.

 We moved away to a coastal town a couple of years ago.
 We’re just over an hour away, but still.